Unified Functional-Holographic Theory of the QCD Critical End Point: Unified DSE-FRG-PNJL dynamics with running , ,

-\begin{sloppypar} is projected onto color-singlet scalar-pseudoscalar, isoscalar-vector, and axial-anomalous determinant channels, defining dimensionless couplings ($\hat g_{S},\hat g_{V},\hat k$) whose beta functions are built from Polyakov-weighted fermionic threshold functions ($\ell_{F}^{(n)}(M_{f},T,\mu_{f},\Phi)$) so that massive modes decouple and center-symmetry constraints are respected; the axial sector receives an explicit topological factor ($\zeta_{\rm topo}(T,\mu_{B})$) that matches the Chern-Simons susceptibility discussed later, thereby governing the running of ($K$) across deconfinement.
+is projected onto color-singlet scalar-pseudoscalar, isoscalar-vector, and axial-anomalous determinant channels, defining dimensionless couplings ($\hat g_{S},\hat g_{V},\hat k$) whose beta functions are built from Polyakov-weighted fermionic threshold functions ($\ell_{F}^{(n)}(M_{f},T,\mu_{f},\Phi)$) so that massive modes decouple and center-symmetry constraints are enforced.
+The axial sector receives an explicit topological factor ($\zeta_{\rm topo}(T,\mu_{B})$) that matches the Chern-Simons susceptibility discussed later, thereby governing the running of ($K$) across deconfinement.
 Integrating the flow to ($k\!\to\!0$) yields ($G_{S}(T,\mu_{B})$), ($G_{V}(T,\mu_{B})$), and ($K(T,\mu_{B})$) which enter the PNJL potential ($\Omega(T,\mu_{B},\sigma,\Phi,\bar\Phi)$), and the coupled stationarity conditions ($\partial\Omega/\partial\sigma=0$) and ($\partial\Omega/\partial\Phi=0$) then deliver gap equations that are algebraically consistent with the scalar channel of the DSE and with the Weiss-Polyakov sector, guaranteeing thermodynamic identities, rearrangement terms for density-dependent couplings, and exact susceptibilities.
 This unified DSE-FRG-PNJL construction thereby connects quark-gluon microphysics to the macroscopic equation of state and fluctuation observables constrained by lattice QCD near ($\mu_{B}=0$), and it prepares the analytical ground for the critical end-point conditions and the emergent 3D Ising mapping developed in the next section \cite{fischer2014phase,Braun2012,Pawlowski2014,Fukushima:2008wg,Ding2023}.
-A formal derivation of this unified functional setup and a proof that Dyson-Schwinger and FRG contributions are not double counted are given in Appendix~\ref{subsec:A1}. \end{sloppypar}